HG6209-ntu/HG6209-ntu.github.io/index.md

 ## Acknowledgments

-Previous years of this course were taught by:
+The majority of the content for this course has been borrowed (with permission) from Michael Wayne Goodman and Francis Bond, who taught previous years:

 - Michael Wayne Goodman:
   [2019](http://compling.hss.ntu.edu.sg/courses/hg2051/),